Machian Gravity: Confronting Galaxy Cluster Mass Profiles: Analysis and Results

 We fit the left-hand side of Eq.~\ref{eq:Machiangrav} against the Newtonian dynamic mass of the cluster given by Eq.~\ref{eq:M_N} and optimize $M_c$ and $\lambda^{-1}$ by minimizing the $\chi^2$ given by

-We divided the entire radius into 100 logarithmic spacing points.
+We divided the entire radius into 20 logarithmic spacing points.
 In each point, we calculate the dynamic and the baryonic mass.
 The upper and lower error bars of $M_d$ are calculated from the error bars of $\beta$ and $T$.
 We use the root mean square of these two error bars in the $\chi^2$ formula.
 Fig.~\ref{fig:ClusterProperties4val} shows how the value of best fit $M_c$ and $\lambda^{-1}$ varies as a function of $M_{b250}$ and $r_c$.
 We can see a very strong correlation between $M_c$ and $M_{b250}$.
 As $M_c$ depends on the mass distribution, intuitively, we may expect a correlation between $M_c$ and $M_{b250}$.
-The relation is given by
+From Fig~\ref{fig:ClusterProperties4val} we can see that they are positively correlated and the regression line between the logarithmic quantities is given by

-However, without a proper theory of gravity and without knowing how the background affects gravity, it's impossible to know the exact relation.
+However, without a proper theory of gravity and without knowing how the background affects gravity, it's impossible to know the exact theoretical relation.
 This result also aligned with the previous result in Eq.~\ref{eq:Md250Mb250}, where we had seen that a better fit will be $K+1\propto M_{b250}^{-0.3}$, while Eq.~\ref{eq:McMb}, we get $K+1\propto M_{b250}^{(0.48-1)/2} = M_{b250}^{-0.26}$.
 Our results show that $\lambda^{-1}$ is almost independent on $M_b$.
 We have also plotted $M_c$ and $\lambda^{-1}$ against the core radius of the clusters, $r_c$.
 Both of them show a positive correlation.
 The best-fit regression lines give

 The core radius, $r_c$, of a cluster somehow gives its size and shape of the background matter distribution.
 Therefore, we can expect a strong relation between the $M_c$ and $r_c$.
 The relation of $r_c$ with $\lambda^{-1}$ is very close to linear.
+However, here one should note that $\lambda^{-1}$ are very small compared to the $r_{250}$.
+Therefore, as discussed before the exponential term containing the $\lambda^{-1}$ term will have almost no effect in the analysis.
+Therefore, the constraints on $\lambda^{-1}$ may not be very strong, and are mostly determined by the data-points at low radius.